AnushanLingam/JSGameManager/README.md

 Click [here](https://www.npmjs.com/package/js-gamemanager) to view on npm

-Check out a demo using this module [here](https://github.com/AnushanLingam/CloneO)
+Click [here](https://runkit.com/embed/a3aa4buu470o) to play around with this module in your browser with RunKit

 #### Requirements
 * NPM and Node.JS